 Income Tax.
 The Commonwealth assesses personal income taxes at flat rates, according to classes of income, after specified deductions and exemptions.
 A rate of 5.3% was applied to most types of income from January 1, 2002 to January 1, 2012.
 Under current law, the state personal income tax rate on most classes of taxable income is scheduled to be reduced gradually to 5.0%, contingent upon "baseline" state tax revenue growth (i.e., revenue growth after factoring out the impact of tax law and administrative processing changes).
 Pursuant to this law, the state income tax rate on most classes of taxable income has been gradually reduced from 5.3% to its current rate of 5.1%.
 In order to trigger a reduction, baseline revenues are measured for fiscal year-over-fiscal year growth of at least 2.5 percentage points more than the rate of inflation, as measured by the consumer price index for all urban consumers in Boston.
-Inflation-adjusted baseline revenues must also demonstrate positive growth for consecutive three-month periods, beginning in August and ending in November, in comparison with the same three-month periods in the prior calendar year.
-If these triggers are met, the personal income tax rate on most classes of taxable income is reduced by 0.05% on the following January 1, 2016, as a result of satisfying these triggers.

-On August 30, 2016, the Department of Revenue certified that the fiscal 2016 inflation-adjusted baseline tax revenue growth over fiscal 2015 was 0.975% and, therefore, the 2.5% fiscal 2016 growth threshold needed to trigger a further tax rate reduction effective January 1, 2017 was not met.
+Inflation-adjusted baseline revenues must also demonstrate positive growth for consecutive three-month periods, beginning in August and ending in November, in comparison with the same threemonth periods in the prior calendar year.
+If these triggers are met, the personal income tax rate on most classes of taxable income is reduced by 0.05% on the following January 1.
+The state income tax rate on most classes of taxable income was reduced from 5.15% to 5.10%, effective January 1, 2016, as a result of satisfying these triggers.
+On August 30, 2016, the Department of Revenue certified that the fiscal 2016 inflation-adjusted baseline tax revenue growth over fiscal 2015 was 0.975%, and, therefore, the 2.5% fiscal 2016 growth threshold needed to trigger a further tax rate reduction effective January 1, 2017 was not met.